 When I teach ESL writing classes, I always have students keep a journal.
 It can either be with pen and paper or online.
 It’s a fun way for students to work on writing fluency and have some freedom to write about topics they want to write about, not just the ones that I assign.

 If you want to see how I set up this ESL writing exercise, check out the following: Journaling for ESL Students.
+It makes a nice free write activity.

 #3: Postcards ESOL Writing Exercise